marciogualtieri/risk_model_builder/risk_model_api/README.md

 ## Dependencies

-This app has been developed with Python 3.5.2.
-Additionally, the following modules are required:
+This app has been developed with Python 3.6.
+To install all its dependencies in one step:

+    pip install -r requirements.txt

+You may also use the instructions in the sections that follow for details on each one of the project's dependencies.

 ### Django & Django REST Framework